Jouwee/history-generator-rpg/ideas.md

     https://www.youtube.com/watch?v=w1mz-TrauFM
     https://www.youtube.com/watch?v=MxeJh2Asigg&t=316s

+# Other things that can happend to a artifact

+- Someone grave-robbed an artifact from a grave
+- Someone fround an item lost in the wilderness
+- Some thief stole an item from someone

 ## idea - History simulation of Technology

 Start with no tech, chance of someone/some faction learning a tech in a tech tree, that gives buffs.
 Chance to exchange techs on trades.